michael-brittlebank/ITB-Thesis.API/README.md

 ## How to set up a local environment ##

 NPM and Bower install project dependencies (only needed once).
-Grunt builds the frontend CSS and JS files

 After cloning the repo:
 ```